 Netball is a team sport played in a controlled environment.
 The fast-flowing game tests your mobility skills and physical dexterity.

 Players perform a lot of pivoting and twisting movements.
-The rules and regulations of netball allow one step and 3 seconds to pass the ball.
+The rules and regulations of netball allow you to take one step and 3 seconds to pass the ball.

 The most important step in netball preparation takes place ahead of the game.
 All professional athletes warm up and warm down - and you should too!

 Good quality sports footwear is a standard part of all netball safety equipment.
 They help to cushion bone joints when you jump and land.

 Most netball players will burn 450 calories in an average session.
-Exercising also helps to improve mental health and general mood.
+Exercising also helps to improve mental health and your general mood.

-Netball Health and Safety Rules and Regulations
+Netball Safety Rules for Equipment and Players